ethereum/sourcify/services/server/README.md

   ghcr.io/ethereum/sourcify/server:latest
 ```

 Keep in mind the default host for DB in the .env is "localhost" and the default port is 5432.
-If you're running your server and Docker, you need to establish a network connection between the two over a [Docker network](https://docs.docker.com/network/).
+If you're running your server and the database in Docker, you need to establish a network connection between the two over a [Docker network](https://docs.docker.com/network/).

 ### Connecting to a node on the host